enyasteyn/Final_Biocomputing_Assignment/README.md

 alt_allele TEXT - The base from the vcf file quality REAL - The phred score as a real number

-The vcf file was converted to a tsv file to extract the data and store it in the database using te following command:
+The vcf file was converted to a tsv file to extract the data and store it in the database using the following commands:

 bcftools query -f '%CHROM\t%POS\t%REF\t%ALT\t%QUAL\n' variants.vcf > variants.tsv
+.mode tab
+.import variants.tsv variants

-# Usuage
+# Usage
-This workflow was executed using provided data and reference files
+This workflow was executed using provided data and reference files.